thaohienhomes/ProHeadshots/README.md

-# CVPHOTO - $2K/m AI Business.

 Full codebase with custom FLUX API.
-Live App on: www.cvphoto.app
+Live App on: www.coolpix.me

-This repo was forked on 30th of November, 2024 and has all the code from CVPHoto.app.
+This repo was forked on 30th of November, 2024 and has all the code from coolpix.me.
 It is being supported and updated by @johnnytran for customers that bought the codebase of CVPhoto.app via clonemysaas.com.

 Star this repo to be notified with new updates and upcoming features.